Paediatric care

 There have been cases where babies diagnosed with anencephaly and other life limiting conditions have been able to donate organs and tissues following their death.
 However, this remains a rare event and the likelihood of donation occurring under these circumstances is small.
 Further guidance has been given from the UK Donation Ethics Committee which can be found below.

-For information on supporting families in decisions regarding donation where there is a diagnosis antenatally of a life limiting illness please consult section 7 of the OTDT Paediatric Manual.
+For the most current information on supporting families in decisions regarding donation where there is a diagnosis antenatally of a life limiting illness please consult section 7 of the OTDT Paediatric Manual (PDF 1.3MB).
+Alternatively, you can contact the Specialist Nurse Team on 03000 20 30 40.

 Donation in Infants and Neonates